 There are certain criteria in choosing a trademark that every business in Hong Kong should be well perceived:

-- A trademark is not the same things as a business name;
+- A trademark is not the same thing as a business name;

 - A trademark is more likely to be rejected for registration if it is a person’s family name, a descriptive sign of products and services, or includes a general term without distinctive character.